wavemaker/docs/learn/on-premise/disaster-recovery/Dehydration-and-Rehydration.md

 #### Command Line

-- You can execute the below command in platform instance, it will passivate all the container and will delete StudioWorkspace/AppDeployment instances in the setup
+- You can execute the below command in Platform Instance, it will passivate all the container and will delete StudioWorkspace/AppDeployment instances in the setup

   ```bash
   python3 /usr/local/content/wme/wme-installer/<version>/resources/python/3/passivation_deletion.py -pr <protocol> -d <domain> -u <adminUser> -p <adminPasswd> -di True